metapolator/metapolator/specimen,-and-glyph-interaction.md

 The selected script(s) is now the parameter edit context and this is reflected in the parameters panel.

-**rule**: the interaction is now in script mode, and any glyph, segment, line, point, or vector shape interaction is suppressed.
+**rule**: the interaction is now in script mode, and any glyph, stroke, line, point, or vector shape interaction is suppressed.

 ### getting down
 Let’s start with part of the specimen:

 ![](http://mmiworks.net/metapolator/abc.png)

-when the font display size is sufficient (say 72pt and up) and the mouse is hovered for 500ms over the **white** of the glyph box, a skeleton and segments view is shown:
+when the font display size is sufficient (say 72pt and up) and the mouse is hovered for 500ms over the **white** of the glyph box, a skeleton and strokes view is shown:

 ![](http://mmiworks.net/metapolator/abcskeleton2.png)

 the view disappears when the mouse leaves the glyph box.
-Users can now click one of the segments to select them _(simulated very crudely here)_:
+Users can now click one of the strokes to select them _(simulated very crudely here)_:

 ![](http://mmiworks.net/metapolator/abcsegment.png)

-multiple segments, of multiple glyphs, of several (adjustment) masters may be selected—using shift, ctrl/cmd, or rubber-banding.
+multiple strokes, of multiple glyphs, of several (adjustment) masters may be selected—using shift, ctrl/cmd, or rubber-banding.

-The selected segment(s) is now the parameter edit context and this is reflected in the parameters panel.
+The selected stroke(s) is now the parameter edit context and this is reflected in the parameters panel.
 Reminder: ‘click in whitespace to select none.’

-**rule**: the interaction is now in segment mode, and any script, glyph, line, point, or vector shape interaction is suppressed.
-Also the skeleton and segments view is now shown instantly (no delay) when mousing over any part of any glyph box.
+**rule**: the interaction is now in stroke mode, and any script, glyph, line, point, or vector shape interaction is suppressed.
+Also the skeleton and strokes view is now shown instantly (no delay) when mousing over any part of any glyph box.

-if on the other hand the font display size is more sufficient (say 144pt and up) and the mouse is hovered for 500ms over the **black** of the glyph box, a skeleton, segments and points view is shown:
+if on the other hand the font display size is more sufficient (say 144pt and up) and the mouse is hovered for 500ms over the **black** of the glyph box, a skeleton, strokes and points view is shown:

 ![](http://mmiworks.net/metapolator/abcpoints2.png)

 instead of having users interact with tiny points, each point is given a stout handle that stays out of the way of the black of the glyph itself.
 The view disappears after a delay of 1000ms after the mouse leaves black; this gives users time to reach a handle to click it, which selects it.

-When no point handles have been selected in this view, the segments can still be selected—this will then make the point handles disappear (i.e. becomes skeleton and segments view).
+When no point handles have been selected in this view, the strokes can still be selected—this will then make the point handles disappear (i.e. becomes skeleton and strokes view).

 Multiple points can be selected—using shift, ctrl/cmd, or rubber-banding: